4act/generator-angular-app/README.md

 * Exception Handling and logging
 * Coverage report for unit tests

-In the end, there where so many changes, that I decided to rename the generator to "cc-angular" where "cc" stands for "clean code".

 This project is one of many things that you can use to get started on a new app.
 For a comparison of the options and the trade-offs between